Computer Science (CS)

 CS 3600.
 Graphics Programming.
 3 Hours.

-Required of students pursuing a Computer Science degree or emphasis, and open to other interested students.
-Covers 2-D and 3-D model creation, transformation, and various rendering techniques through completion of programming assignments. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: At the successful conclusion of this course, students will be able to: 1.
-Program 2D and 3D graphics applications using an appropriate API such as OpenGL.
-2. Design software that is highly user interactive.
-3. Apply modeling, rendering and animation techniques to a variety of problems.
-4. Design lighting systems that use the 3D Phong shading model.
-5. Render high quality images using texture mapping, ray tracing, and shadows.
-6. Program Curves and Surfaces for use in CAD.
-7. Program automated systems using Physically Based Modeling.
+Recommended for students pursuing a Computer Science related degree or emphasis, and open to other interested students.
+Covers GPU shader programming, model creation, matrix transformations, and rendering techniques through the completion of several programming assignments. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Program 2D and 3D graphics applications using a modern API such as WebGL or WebGPU.
+Apply modeling, rendering and animation techniques to a variety of problems.
+3. Design lighting systems that use the 3D Phong shading model.
+4. Render high quality images using texture mapping, ray tracing, and shadows.
+5. Program Curves and Surfaces for use in CAD.
+6. Program automated systems using Physically Based Modeling.
 Course fee required.
 Prerequisites: CS 2420 (Grade C or higher); AND CS 3005 (Grade C or higher).
 SP.

 CS 4300.
 Artificial Intelligence.
 3 Hours.